 - 5.1.8.1 The Lake Erie shoreline area is a strip of land immediately adjacent to Lake Erie that is influenced by flooding hazards, erosion hazards, wave uprush, and dynamic beach hazards and may present a hazard to any structures within this area.
-For the purpose of the Official Plan the Hazard Lands will begin at the furthest landward limit of these three shoreline hazards. - a) The flooding hazard limit is based on the 100 year Flood Limit and reflects the run up levels, which would be expected when the 100 year extreme lake water levels combines with the 100 year storm event, and will extend for a distance determined by the following formula: - 100 yr. flood level + 15 metres (engineered flood allowance for wave uprush and other water related hazards) - b) The erosion hazard limit will extend for a distance determined by the following formula: - D = 3h + 100r (or) 30 metres (whichever is greater) - D = Setback (metres) measured from toe of bluff - h = Difference in elevation between top of bluff and toe of bluff which may or may not be below or above lake level elevation flooding hazard limit as determined by subsection a) dynamic beach allowance of 30 metres
+For the purpose of the Official Plan the Hazard Lands will begin at the furthest landward limit of these three shoreline hazards. - a) The flooding hazard limit is based on the 100 year Flood Limit and reflects the run up levels, which would be expected when the 100 year extreme lake water levels combines with the 100 year storm event, and will extend for a distance determined by the following formula:

-Note: Lake level is elevation 173.85 metres ASL (GSC datum) (average for last ten

-- (10) years during November to March period) - 100 = Constant representing 100 years of protection - r = Rate of erosion in metres per year at the point under consideration, as determined by the appropriate Conservation Authority. - c) The dynamic beach hazard limit will extend for a distance determined by the following formula:
+- 100 yr. flood level + 15 metres (engineered flood allowance for wave uprush and other water related hazards) - b) The erosion hazard limit will extend for a distance determined by the following formula: - D = 3h + 100r (or) 30 metres (whichever is greater) - D = Setback (metres) measured from toe of bluff - h = Difference in elevation between top of bluff and toe of bluff which may or may not be below or above lake level elevation - Note: Lake level is elevation 173.85 metres ASL (GSC datum) (average for last ten (10) years during November to March period) - 100 = Constant representing 100 years of protection - r = Rate of erosion in metres per year at the point under consideration, as determined by the appropriate Conservation Authority. - c) The dynamic beach hazard limit will extend for a distance determined by the following formula: